Contributing Writer

 Electric boost for foiling!
 Requires maintenance

-Portable, modular design Adds weight
+Portable, modular, and to an extent, upgradeable design Adds weight

 Enthusiastic rider community Less athletic